HPV Vaccine for Children

 Further information on the vaccine

-For any questions about the vaccine, contact your family doctor, the school nurse, or the nurse at the Ministry of Health hotline (Kol Habriut) at *5400.
+For any questions about the vaccine, contact your family doctor, the school nurse, or a nurse at the Ministry of Health hotline (Kol Habriut) at *5400.